Your website is usually the first place your customer will visit and can leave an everlasting impression of your business.

-To make your life easier, we’ve gathered the 5 essential questions you should be asking when designing or updating your website.
+To make your life easier, we’ve gathered the 5 essential questions you should be asking to see if your website is up to scratch.

 By determining who your target market is, you are able to figure out how to exactly position your website for the right person looking at your website.